damonitor/damo/README.md

 `damo` is a user space tool for [DAMON](https://damonitor.github.io).
-Using this, you can monitor the data access patterns of your system or workloads and make data access-aware memory management optimizations.
+Using this, you can monitor the data access patterns of your system or workloads and do data access-aware memory management operations.

 ![damo monitor demo for water_nsquared](images/damo_monitor_water_nsquared.gif)